neoarc/neoarc.github.io/_wiki/sfmb_stage_world.md

 > **Important:** Stages downloaded through Stage World do not appear in **Single Stage**.
 Return to Stage World when you want to play them again.

 If required Game Themes are missing, the play button is locked and identifies the themes that must be installed.

-The game may also show a warning before playing a stage that uses special or potentially incompatible content.
+Before a stage is played, Stage World may show one of the following warnings:

+* **Custom enemy** — the stage uses modified enemies whose appearance or behavior may be unexpected or deliberately misleading.
+* **PixelArtX** — the stage uses extended pixel-art objects that may be elaborate decorations or part of troll mechanics.
+* **Incomplete Game Theme** — some enemies or items may look unusual, and parts of the game may appear to malfunction.
+* **Eye-straining Game Theme** — the theme's visuals may cause discomfort or eye strain.

+Each warning provides **Play** and **Cancel** choices and a **Don't show this warning again** option for that warning category.

 # Likes, Comments, and Ratings